ipadurean-bd/matter-handbook/content/HowItWorks/Attestation.md

 1. Commissioner generates a random 32 byte attestation nonce.
-In cryptography jargon, a nonce (number used once) is a random number generated in the cryptographic procedure and meant to be used once.
+In cryptography jargon, a nonce (number used once) is a random number generated in the cryptographic procedure and meant to be used once
-2. Commissioner sends the nonce to the Commissionee and requests the Attestation Information.
+2. Commissioner sends the nonce to the Commissionee and requests the Attestation Information
-3. Commissionee generates the Attestation Information and signs it with the Attestation Private Key.
+3. Commissionee generates the Attestation Information and signs it with the Attestation Private Key
-4. Commissioner recovers the DAC and PAI certificate from the Commissionee, and looks up the PAA certificate from its Matter trust store.
+4. Commissioner recovers the DAC and PAI certificate from the Commissionee, and looks up the PAA certificate from its Matter trust store
 5. Commissioner validates the Attestation Information.
 These are the conditions for validation:
-    - DAC certificate chain must be validated, including revocation checks on the PAI and PAA.
+    - DAC certificate chain must be validated, including revocation checks on the PAI and PAA
-    - VID on the DAC matches the VID on the PAI.
+    - VID on the DAC matches the VID on the PAI
-    - The Attestation Signature is valid.
+    - The Attestation Signature is valid
-    - Nonce in Device Attestation Elements matches the nonce provided by the Commissioner.
+    - Nonce in Device Attestation Elements matches the nonce provided by the Commissioner
-    - Certificate Declaration Signature is valid using one of the Alliance's well-known Certification Declaration signing keys.
+    - Certificate Declaration Signature is valid using one of the Alliance's well-known Certification Declaration signing keys
-    - Firmware Information (if present and supported by Commissioner) matches an entry in the Distributed Compliance Ledger.
+    - Firmware Information (if present and supported by Commissioner) matches an entry in the Distributed Compliance Ledger
-    - Additional VID/PID validations also take place between the Device Basic Information Cluster, Certification Declaration and the DAC.
+    - Additional VID/PID validations also take place between the Device Basic Information Cluster, Certification Declaration and the DAC

 _This content was originally published on the [Google Developer Site](https://developers.home.google.com/matter/primer)_